 What is the Internet of Things?

 Before we start diving into the history of IoT, here’s a quick recap on what it means.
-In a simple definition, IoT takes multiple devices and connects them to a cellular network connection.
+In a simple definition, IoT takes multiple devices and connects them to a network connection.
 Such connected devices (like security cameras, GPS tracking, retail POS machines, etc.) are considered a part of an IoT network when they communicate back and forth with a central hub.
 SIM cards and radio technology in devices enable this connection and communication, opening up endless possibilities for technological solutions.
-The history of the internet of things allows us to see just some of these infinite possibilities come to fruition as well as hypothesize where it will take us in the future.
+The history of IoT allows us to see just some of these infinite possibilities come to fruition as well as hypothesize where it will take us in the future.

 The Path to IoT